-- A. WHO Classification group of Variant - B. Dates of WHO classifications, or if not a specific WHO classification, dates of addition to these GISAID tables. - C. WHO designation: The WHO Greek letter variant designation from WHO Tracking SARS-CoV-2 variants; \indicates continued monitoring. - D. Pango lineage(s) most often associated with a particular WHO variant.
-Pango lineage descriptions can be found at Pango Lineages. - E. Mutation list relative to baseline variant sequence.
-WHO is monitoring the following Omicron mutations: R346K, L452X, and F486V.
-Add means add a mutation relative to the baseline from, revert means the Wuhan ancestral amino acid is restored at a given position. - F. Most common Spike backbones.
-Mutation list relative to the Wuhan reference strain WIV04/2019|EPI\ISL\402124 for the most common natural form of each Spike variant lineage.
+- A. WHO Classification group of Variant - B. Dates of WHO classifications - C. WHO designation: The WHO Greek letter variant designation from WHO Tracking SARS-CoV-2 variants; \indicates continued monitoring. - D. Pango lineage most often associated with a particular WHO variant.
+Pango lineage descriptions can be found at Pango Lineages. - E. GISAID reference sequence accession number for the full-length genome most representative variant.
+This is the first sampled sequence with the most common variant form that available in GISAID. - F. GISAID reference sequence virus name. - G. WHO variant linked to the most common Pango lineage in which it is found.
+A short list of mutations relative to the most appropriate Omicron baseline variant is provided. - H. Most common Spike backbones.
+Mutation list relative to the Wuhan reference strain for the most common natural form of each Spike variant lineage.

 Note that "-" indicates a deletion at a site (e.g. Y144-, the Y at position 144 in the reference Spike is deleted), "+" indicates an insertion following the specified site (e.g. +143T indicates a T was inserted after position 143 in the reference Spike), and "\" indicates the ancestral value (e.g. D614\ indicates the ancestral D at site 614; it is equivalent to D614D).

 Colors highlight mutation in regions of interest: